Getting started with Angel Investing

 Networking: Spend time at local coworking spaces and incubators, and attend their events.
 You will often meet a variety of startups in these places and even get the opportunity to listen to them pitch.

-Angel groups: Groups like SEA work with 100s of investment-ready startups and can connect you with companies based on your preferences, as well as providing you with a community of other angel investors to invest alongside with so you don't have to go it alone.
+Angel groups: Groups like SEA review 100s of investment-ready startups every month and can connect you with companies based on your preferences, as well as providing you with a community of other angel investors to invest alongside with so you don't have to go it alone.

 Evaluating startups